Joey (TV series)

 Joey is an American sitcom created by Scott Silveri and Shana Goldberg-Meehan.
-It is a spin-off/sequel to Friends, with Matt LeBlanc reprising his role as Joey Tribbiani.
+It is a spin-off sequel to Friends, with Matt LeBlanc reprising his role as Joey Tribbiani.
 It premiered on NBC on September 9, 2004.
-Midway through the second season, the show was placed on a hiatus but returned on March 7, 2006.
-Only one episode aired before the show was pulled when it was overshadowed in ratings by American Idol.
-NBC canceled the series due to low ratings on August 23, 2006.
+Midway through the second season, the show was placed on hiatus but returned on March 7, 2006.
+Only one more episode aired before the show was pulled.
+NBC canceled the series due to low ratings in May 2006.

 Overview

-The series centers on Joey Tribbiani, who has struck out on his own and moved to Hollywood, hoping to truly make it as an actor.
+After the events of Friends, Joey Tribbiani has struck out on his own and moved to Hollywood, hoping to truly make it as an actor.
 After reuniting with his high-strung sister, Gina, a hairdresser, Joey moves in with his genius twenty-year-old nephew Michael, who is a rocket scientist.
 He begins a tentative romance with his superintendent, Alexis Garrett, and becomes close friends with fellow aspiring actor Zach Miller.